Emracabe/TenshiFOS/README.md

 # TENSHI Food Ordering System

-## Author: Emmar Caber

-### Project Description: A C++ Food Ordering System which allows the User to order the following foods:
+## A C++ Food Ordering System which allows the User to order the following foods:
 	- Spaghetti
 	- Carbonara
 	- Pansit Palabok